t-doer/tdoer-bedrock/README.md

 ## Filters

-- `com.tdoer.bedrock.web.CloudEnvironmentProcessingFilter`, the filter should be installed before to call `Platform#getCurrentEnvironment()` to get current environment.
+- `com.tdoer.bedrock.web.CloudEnvironmentProcessingFilter`, the filter should be installed before any request to call `Platform#getCurrentEnvironment()` to get current environment.
 - `com.tdoer.bedrock.web.CloudServiceCheckAccessFilter`, the filter should be installed to check the access to service after `com.tdoer.bedrock.web.CloudEnvironmentProcessingFilter`